firefly-cpp/arm-preprocessing/docs/user/usage.rst

 Data loading
 ~~~~~~~~~~~~

-The following examples demonstrate how to load a dataset from a file (csv, json, txt).
+The following examples demonstrate how to load a dataset from a file (csv, json, txt, tcx).

 ..  code:: python